MarvinTeichmann/KittiSeg/docu/FAQ.md

 # FAQ

-### I have issues loading my own data.
+### How can I use KittiSeg on my own data?

 Have a look at [inputs.md](inputs.md) and this [issue](https://github.com/MarvinTeichmann/KittiSeg/issues/8).
-Feel free to comment on the issue, if you have any question.
-Also feel free to add some lines in the docu in [inputs.md](inputs.md) and this [issue](https://github.com/MarvinTeichmann/KittiSeg/issues/8) if you think it needs more explanations.
-As owner of this code, it is not easy to understand what is obvious and which parts might need additional documentation.
+Feel free to open a further issue or comment on [issue 8](https://github.com/MarvinTeichmann/KittiSeg/issues/8) if your question is not covered so far.

+Also, once you figured out how to make it work, feel free to add some lines of explanation to [inputs.md](inputs.md).
+As owner of this code, it is not easy get an idea of which conceptual aspects needs more explanation.

 ### I would like to train on RGB data, is this possible?

 Yes, since commit f7fdb24, all images will be converted to RGB upon load.
 Greyscale is those supported out-of-the box.
 This means, that even for greyscale data each pixel will be represented by a tripel.
-This is important when specifing the input format in [your hype file](hypes/KittiSeg.json).
+This is important when specifying the input format in [your hype file](../hypes/KittiSeg.json).
 Black will be stored as [0,0,0], white [255,255,255] and some light grey can be [200, 200, 200].

 ### Can I use your code to train segmentation with more then two classes